-Fortunately, we've designed the 'secret' motor driver to take a very inexpensive, standard TO92 package-style (transistor-looking) 78L05 5 volt regulator (not included in the kit).
+Fortunately, we've designed the 'secret' motor driver to utilize a very inexpensive, standard TO92 package-style (transistor-looking) 78L05 5 volt regulator (not included in the kit - this is optional, remember?).

 Step 1: Cut the trace.
 You have to isolate this pad by using a knife or other sharp instrument to cut a groove through the trace.